vadi2/fhir-ips/input/pagecontent/profiles.md

 ### List of Profiles

-The links to the Profiles that have been defined for this implementation guide are listed hereafter.
+The links to the Profiles that have been defined for this implementation guide are listed [here](artifacts.html#structures-resource-profiles).

-{% include table-profiles.xhtml %}

----